Related pages

 Alex Fergusson Architects

-The start of the Berlin consumer electronics trade show (IFA) is a good time to review the past year in tablets.
 Last year at this time the internet was buzzing with news of the new Apple iPad and the upcoming launch of Samsung's Galaxy Tab.
 But the all-pervading optimism of twelve months ago is now tinged with more than a little realism.

 ..but first, the good news.

 From your point of view (and ours) the best products and platforms will result from healthy market competition.
 The presence of Apple's iPads and their iOS platform should be balanced by the open-source Android platform introduced by Google and available to many manufacturers.
 It is also healthy to have additional alternative platforms waiting in the wings, but realistically these will struggle to make money.
-From the point of view of balancing competition, it is a good thing that Android's Platform the trailing platform in the tablet market (Android) is lengthening its lead in the larger smartphone market.
-Android now has a 41% share compared to 27% for iOS.
+From the point of view of balancing competition, it is a good thing that Android's Platform the trailing platform in the market is lengthening its lead in the larger smartphone market: Android now has a 41% share compared to 27% for iOS.

-It is also encouraging that the next Android release, Ice Cream, expected in the next couple of months, promises to unify the Android smartphone and tablet environments.
+It is also encouraging that the next release, Ice Cream, expected in the next couple of months, promises to unify the Android smartphone and tablet environments.

 The single, dominant event of the year, though, has been the launch of Apple's iPad 2.
 In another sparkling display of how to blend technical know-how with a gut-feel for what the market wants, someone at Apple (Steve Jobs?) decided to deliver less than almost anybody had predicted, but crucially at a lower than expected price of around $500.